pat-coady/tiny_imagenet/README.md

 ## Objectives

 1. Train a high-performance deep CNN
-2. Implement saliency (i.e. where in the image is the model focused)
+2. Implement saliency (i.e. Where in the image is the model focused?)
 3. Visualize convolution filters
 4. Experiment with alternative loss functions
     a.
 Smoothed cross-entropy loss